Table of Contents

 Dixie Alley: The Southeast Threat

-While Tornado Alley gets much of the media attention, the southeastern United States, sometimes called Dixie Alley, faces unique and often underestimated risks.
+While Tornado Alley receives considerable media attention, the southeastern United States, often referred to as Dixie Alley, faces unique and sometimes underestimated tornado risks.
 This region includes Alabama, Mississippi, Georgia, Tennessee, Arkansas, and parts of Louisiana and Kentucky.
-Tornadoes in Dixie Alley occur more frequently at night and tend to be fast-moving, giving residents less time to react.

 Secondary Risk Regions